dbnsky/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/readme.md

 ## Task 2
 ### Deliverables
+1. Provide the docker log output for each of the containers: ha, s1 and s2.
+   -ha
+   -s1
+   -s2
+2. Give the answer to the question about the existing problem with the current solution.

+3. Give an explanation on how Serf is working.
+Read the official website to get more details about the GOSSIP protocol used in Serf.
+Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

 ## Task 3
 ### Deliverables
+1. Provide the docker log output for each of the containers: ha, s1 and s2.
+   -ha
+   -s1
+   -s2

+2. Provide the logs from the ha container gathered directly from the /var/log/serf.log file present in the container.
+   -ha

 ## Task 4
 ### Deliverables
+1.
+2.
+3.
+4.

 ## Task 5
 ### Deliverables
+1. Provide the file /usr/local/etc/haproxy/haproxy.cfg generated in the ha container after each step.
+Three files are expected.
+   In addition, provide a log file containing the output of the docker ps console and another file (per container) with docker inspect <container>.
+Four files are expected.

+2. Provide the list of files from the /nodes folder inside the ha container.
+One file expected with the command output.

+3. Provide the configuration file after you stopped one container and the list of nodes present in the /nodes folder.
+One file expected with the command output.
+Two files are expected.

+In addition, provide a log file containing the output of the docker ps console.
+One file expected.

+4. (Optional:) Propose a different approach to manage the list of backend nodes.
+You do not need to implement it.
+You can also propose your own tools or the ones you discovered online.
+In that case, do not forget to cite your references.

 ## Task 6
 ### Deliverables
+1. Take a screenshots of the HAProxy stat page showing more than 2 web applications running.
+Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.

+   Also provide the output of docker ps in a log file.
+At least one file is expected.
+You can provide one output per step of your experimentation according to your screenshots.

+2. Give your own feelings about the final solution.
+Propose improvements or ways to do the things differently.
+If any, provide references to your readings for the improvements.

+3. (Optional:) Present a live demo where you add and remove a backend container.